runwayml/processing/face_landmarks/README.md

     JSONObject person = landmarks.getJSONObject(i);
 ```

+Let's skip to the end for a moment.
 Each facial feature consists of an array of [x,y] points.
 For this example, we'll draw them all the same way, so let's create a plotPoints() function to handle this.

 ```
 void plotPoints(JSONArray feature)